apache/skywalking-python/docs/en/setup/Intrusive.md

 you should configure `collector_address` (or environment variable `SW_AGENT_COLLECTOR_BACKEND_SERVICES`) according to the protocol you want.

-### Non-intrusive integration (CLI)

-SkyWalking Python agent supports running and attaching to your awesome applications without adding any code to your project.
-The package installation comes with a new command-line script named `sw-python`, which you can use to run your Python-based applications and programs in the following manner `sw-python run python abc.py` or `sw-python run program arg0 arg1`

-Please do read the [CLI Guide](docs/en/setup/cli/CLI.md) for a detailed introduction to this new feature before using in production.

-You can always fall back to our traditional way of integration as introduced below, which is by importing SkyWalking into your project and starting the agent.

 ### Report data via gRPC protocol (Default)